-I recently had the pleasure of visiting Wed2B in Bristol for a friend’s first wedding dress try on session.
+I recently had the pleasure of visiting Wed2B Bristol (which I completely thought was called Wed2Be) for a friend’s first wedding dress try on session.
 We went to Wed2B because the dresses are off the rack – so no long wait times and having to pre-order wedding dresses 6 months or more in advance – you can buy the dress on the day and take it away with you.
 The dresses are also incredibly budget friendly – with all dresses (except for the platinum collection) being £599 or under!
 One lady trying on a dress in another fitting room was told the dress was £149 and it was absolutely stunning!
 You couldn’t get a high street dress for that price – budget wedding dress on price, but amazing on quality!
-Whilst Wed2B was recommended to the bride by a friend, if like me you love watching shows such as “Say Yes to the Dress” then you will know that they are the current main sponsor of bridal shows on TLC.
+Whilst Wed2B was recommended to the bride by a friend, if like me you love watching shows such as “Say Yes to the Dress” then you will know that they were the main sponsor of bridal shows on TLC for a while as well.

 Wed2B do not offer appointments, it is operated on a first come first served basis.
 You register on the way in, and then browse the dresses which go from a size 6 to a size 30 (although it is important to note that in bridal, you will need to go up at least one to two sizes from your normal size as they are so small).
 You can choose up to four dresses and then place them on the rails outside the fitting rooms, with a card with your name on it which you received on registration.
 You then take a seat and wait to be called into a fitting room with a bridal consultant.
-We arrived quite early on a bank holiday so there was not many dresses on the rail before us, but we still had to wait quite a while.
+We arrived quite early on a bank holiday so there were not many dresses on the rail before us, but we still had to wait quite a while.
 By the time we went in, brides were being told there was a wait time of up to 2 hours and that they could go away and have some lunch and come back without losing their place in the queue.
 It is really nice that they have put this in place, as I think it could be very boring and disheartening just sitting there for several hours waiting.
 There were several dressing or fitting rooms not being used so perhaps they were just low on staff that day – and to be honest, that is my only “complaint” about the day really.
+More staff would have meant shorter wait times and perhaps more of a buzz in the fitting room area.
 I would imagine that weekdays or first thing are the best times to go to minimise wait times.
 At least they let you go away and come back though so you could combine it with lunch or other shopping.

 Once the bride from your party is called through, you move through to the fitting room areas.
 The bride has the full 1-2-1 attention of a consultant and they help them into the dresses and make recommendations about accessories or styles.
 Even though the store was getting busy, the bride in my party was not made to feel rushed or pressured.
 After trying on each dress, they come out from the cubicle and we could ooooh and aaaaah to our hearts content.
 We took photos and chatted through each dress – including what we liked and disliked about each.
 At no point were we made to feel rushed or hurried.
 The consultants clearly understand their role in a bride’s wedding and were patient and helpful.